tedsanders/tedsanders.github.io/_posts/2018-05-23-on-spaceflight.md

         *   Upcoming rockets
             *   SpaceX
                 *   Falcon 9 Block 5 (May 2018)
-                    *   Continues to use RP-1/LOX fuel with coaxial pintle injection, for both stage 1 and stage 2
+                    *   Continues to use RP-1/LOX fuel with pintle (coaxial) injection, for both stage 1 and stage 2
                     *   So far, SpaceX has reflown used Falcon 9s three times, but each just once
                     *   The Block 5 version of the Falcon 9 is intended to be the final version, better engineered for reusability (as many as 10 or more flights)
                     *   Goal is to reduce refurb turnaround time from months to weeks/days, with a 24-hour turnaround time demo targeted in 2019